manasealoo/Cephalogenomics/04_ComparativeGenomics/GenEra.md

 -i 7739_phylostrata_assignation_CEPH.faa \
 -goterms
 ```
 We then extracted all the GO terms that are associated with each genes, creating a tab-delimited table.
 Josué Barerra-Redondo kindly provided me with a script to do this, `get_GO.pl`.
+The script was previous used in this [paper](https://www.sciencedirect.com/science/article/pii/S1674205219300036).

 ```perl
 #!/usr/bin/perl